Relfos/LunarParser/README.md

 # Lunar Parser
 XML/JSON parsers for C#.

+# Why Lunar Parser?
+There already excellent solutions for parsing JSON and XML in C#.
+However they usually require one of the following:
+- Creating classes by hand
+- C# Dynamic feature
+- Cumbersome casting to things like Dictionary<Dictionary<string, object>>

+Besides that, each file format requires a different library that works in completly different way.

-Lunar Parser was written with the intent of making parsing of data as easy as possible.
+Lunar Parser was written with the intent of making parsing of data as easy as possible and in with a way that makes possible to read or write a JSON or XML using exactly the same code for each.

 Get a string and pass it to the proper parser and get data back in a tree structure.
 It's also possible to manually create your own data nodes and then serialize them into a string.
-And there's also some utility methods to convert back and forth between data nodes and string dictionaries.
+And there's also some utility methods to convert back and forth between data nodes and dictionaries, or even serialize an object to a DataNode in a generic way.

 ## Installation